darena-solutions/bluebuttonpro-public/docs/source/cms-login.rst

 Both of these endpoints require an ``id`` and ``token`` query parameter.
 These values will be the values that the API returned when the contexts were created.
 Review :doc:`importing an EOB bundle from CMS
-<cms-import-eob>` and downloading an EOB bundle from CMS to represent a synapse package for more information
+<cms-import-eob>` and :ref:`downloading an EOB bundle from CMS to represent a synapse package <synapse-downloading-an-eob-bundle-from-cms>`
-on that step.
-Once this information is available, you should set your browser url to:
+for more information on that step.
+Once this information is available, you should set your browser url
+to:

 .. code-block:: console